 - 1Renault Clio reviewThe Renault Clio is a star of the supermini class – well-built, good to drive and packed with tech

-- 2Engines, performance and driveThe Renault Clio is good fun to drive and rides well but some engines aren’t especially strong
+- 2Engines, performance and driveThe Renault Clio is good fun to drive and rides well, with the TCe 90 petrol engine a competent performer

-- 3MPG, CO2 and Running Costs - currently readingThe Clio’s engines aren’t the strongest but running costs and emissions are still very competitive
+- 3MPG, CO2 and Running Costs - currently readingThe Clio’s engines aren’t the strongest, but running costs and emissions are still very competitive

 - 4Interior, design and technologyThe Renault Clio’s interior is class-leading, especially in higher trims; strong infotainment also impresses

-- 5Practicality, comfort and boot spaceIt’s not quite the most practical car in its class but the Renault Clio still offers plenty of space
+- 5Practicality, comfort and boot spaceIt’s not quite the most practical car in its class, but the Renault Clio still offers plenty of space

-- 6Reliability and SafetyThe Clio remains untested from a reliability standpoint but it’s one of the safest superminis on sale
+- 6Reliability and SafetyThe Clio appears to be pretty reliable, and it’s one of the safest superminis on sale